 Music brings much of the world together.
 It is a fundamental and universal language that predates spoken language by thousands of years.
 Scientists have proven that music gets into the farthest reaches of the human mind like no other experience and for good reason.
 Listen to the English blackbird; the shaker of a Texas Western Diamondback rattlesnake; the hoot of a midnight owl.
 All are sounds with meaning.
 All animals learn those meanings and act upon them.
 Survival depends on it.

-Human beings, being so very much smarter (we hope) than blackbirds, began to synthesize natural sounds with pipes and voices and drums and whad’ya know?
+Human beings, being so very much smarter than blackbirds (we hope!), began to synthesize natural sounds with pipes and voices and drums and whad’ya know?
 Those sounds too, had meaning – and people were moved.
-It has been observed by the late Professor Paul Robertson and others that some elderly people with advanced dementia, showing no contact with the outside world, would tap their fingers to a tune of their childhood.
-Some not quite so disconnected could sing a tune and even the words to an old song and not remember their children’s names.
+It has been observed by the late Professor Paul Robertson and others, that some elderly people with advanced dementia, showing no meaningful contact with the outside world, would tap their fingers when played a tune of their childhood.
+Some, not quite so disconnected, could sing a tune and even the words to an old song but not remember their children’s names.
 Music goes deep into the human soul.